 About half of small businesses will fail within their first five years.
 If you want to be one of the ones that beats the odds, you need to set yourself up on as firm a financial footing as you can.
 One car crash, workplace accident, office fire, or global pandemic could shut down your business for good.

-Business insurance is designed to give your business the best chance at survival in the event of an accident or disaster.
+Business insurance policies are designed to give your business the best chance at survival in the event of an accident or disaster.
 It can help you limit your losses and keep your business in the black.
-It may also help you attract customers, as some forms of business insurance help to protect your customers as well as your company.
+It may also help you attract customers, as some types of business insurance policies help to protect your customers as well as your company.

 Professional Liability Insurance

-One of the most common forms of business insurance is professional liability insurance.
+One of the most common types of a business insurance policy is professional liability insurance.
 In essence, these policies protect you from lawsuits over any mistakes or failures to perform up to standards.
 If a customer slips and falls in your store, these policies will shield you from having to pay the medical fees for their broken arm.

 Liability insurance is not a one-size-fits-all deal.
 There are different policy styles within this category, and each of them covers different things.
 When you’re shopping for this policy type, be sure to consider your specific business needs and read the policies carefully to make sure they cover your needs

 Just as with your home insurance, business property insurance is designed to protect the physical components of your business.
 The building you operate out of, signage, furniture, and inventory can all fall under these policies.
-The type of policy you need to get will depend on whether you rent or own your building and whether you keep your inventory on-site.
+The type of business insurance policy you need to get will depend on whether you rent or own your building.
+It will also depend on whether or not you’ll be keeping your inventory on-site.